Trans & Gender Diverse Students' Guide

 For medical services, there are limitations in terms of needing to link the name and gender on your MCP card.
 However, the name that appears on your medical file can be changed and pronouns pop-up at booking and registration.

-Dr. Mari-Lynne Sinnott at Clinic 215 is a family physician who provides timely access for gender diverse and trans patients in St. John’s.
+Students wishing to self refer for gender affirming surgeries, or specific medial questions related to their their journey are encouraged to contact Dr. Mari-Lynne Sinnott at ProActive Wellness and Counselling.
+Dr. Sinnott is a family physician who provides timely access for gender diverse and trans patients in St. John’s.
 A referral is not required and an appointment can be made through the contact information below:

 St. John’s, NL

 If you have an MCP card, there is funding for some gender affirming surgeries.
 Information is available at: https://www.health.gov.nl.ca/health/mcp/transition_related_surgery.html

 The Student Wellness and Counselling Centre (SWCC) also provides a variety of counseling and academic supports for students.
 SWCC offers same day and short-term counselling services, case management, as well as group counselling.

 For a list of programs and services currently offered, please check the SWCC website.

 To access counselling supports, please call (709) 864-8500 to book an appointment.
 A limited number of same-day/drop-in appointments are also available if you would like to stop by the SWCC (UC 5th Floor).
 When requesting counselling supports, you are not required to provide your gender or legal name when booking an appointment.